azngeek/dagster-tutorials/readme.md

 Each project is initialized with `uvx -U create-dagster project <name>`, so I try to ensure that you can follow everything.

-- I prefer to use `dagster-cli` instead of `dagster`.
+- I prefer to use the `dagster-dg-cli` package for better development experience.
+It is also included in the dev-requirements for every dagster project if you scaffold a new dagster project.
 The difference is that i will rather use the `dg ...` command instead `dagster ...`.

 # Run a test project
 You do not need to do this but just checkout this repository, then run `uv sync` for each project you are interested in and that's it.